-- (1) This column reflects the aggregate grant date fair value of awards of restricted stock and, beginning in 2015, performance share units for each NEO computed in accordance with FASB ASC Topic 718.
-For purposes of restricted stock awards, fair value is calculated using the closing price of our stock on the date of grant.
+- (1) This column reflects bonus awards granted to Messrs.
+Huntsman, Douglas and Stryker in recognition of each officer's significant contributions to us in 2017 in connection with the separation of our Pigments and Additives business and transactions with respect to the related initial public offering of Venator. - (2) This column reflects the aggregate grant date fair value of awards of restricted stock or phantom stock, as applicable, and performance share units for each NEO computed in accordance with FASB ASC Topic 718, disregarding the estimate of forfeitures.
+For purposes of restricted stock and phantom stock awards, fair value is calculated using the closing price of our stock on the date of grant.
 For purposes of performance share unit awards, fair value is calculated based on the probability of attaining the target performance goals on the date of grant.
-For information on the valuation assumptions with regard to stock awards, refer to the notes to our financial statements in our annual report on Form 10-K for the applicable year ended 2016, 2015 or 2014, respectively, as filed with the SEC.
-These amounts reflect the fair value of the reported awards on the date of grant and may not correspond to the actual value that will be recognized by the NEOs. - (2) This column reflects the aggregate grant date fair value of stock options computed in accordance with FASB ASC Topic 718.
+For information on the valuation assumptions with regard to stock awards, refer to the notes to our financial statements in our annual report on Form 10-K for the applicable year ended 2018, 2017 or 2016, respectively, as filed with the SEC.
+These amounts reflect the fair value of the reported awards on the date of grant and may not correspond to the actual value that will be recognized by the NEOs. - (3) This column reflects the aggregate grant date fair value of stock options for each NEO computed in accordance with FASB ASC Topic 718, disregarding the estimate of forfeitures.
 The fair value of each stock option award is determined on the date of the grant using the Black-Scholes valuation model.
-For information on the valuation assumptions regarding option awards, refer to the notes to our financial statements in our annual report on Form 10-K for the applicable year ended 2016, 2015 or 2014, respectively, as filed with the SEC. - (3) This column reflects the annual cash performance awards that were earned for 2016 and paid during the first quarter of 2017.
-These awards are discussed in further detail under "Compensation Discussion and Analysis-2016 Executive Compensation Decisions-2016 Annual Cash Performance Award." - (4) This column reflects the aggregate amount of any change in pension value in 2016 for each of the NEOs, to the extent any such aggregate change is positive.
-See "-Pension Benefits in 2016" for additional information, including the present value assumptions used in this calculation.
-None of the NEOs had above-market or preferential earnings on nonqualified deferred compensation during 2016.
-See "-Nonqualified Deferred Compensation in 2016" for additional information. - (5) The methodology used to compute the aggregate incremental cost of perquisites and other personal benefits for each individual NEO is based on the total cost to our company, and such costs are required to be reported under SEC rules when the total cost are equal to or greater than \$10,000 in the aggregate for a NEO.
-The table below details the components reported in the "All Other Compensation" column of the Summary Compensation Table for 2016.
+For information on the valuation assumptions regarding option awards, refer to the notes to our financial statements in our annual report on Form 10-K for the applicable year ended 2018, 2017 or 2016, respectively, as filed with the SFC - (4) This column reflects the annual cash performance awards that were earned for 2018 and paid during the first quarter of 2018.
+These awards are discussed in further detail under "Compensation Discussion and Analysis-2018 Executive Compensation Decisions-2018 Annual Cash Performance Award." - (5) This column reflects the aggregate amount of any change in pension value in 2018 for each of the NEOs, to the extent any such aggregate change is positive.
+See "-Pension Benefits in 2018" for additional information, including the present value assumptions used in this calculation.
+None of the NEOs had above-market or preferential earnings on nonqualified deferred compensation during 2018.
+See "-Nonqualified Deferred Compensation in 2018" for additional information. - (6) The methodology used to compute the aggregate incremental cost of perquisites and other personal benefits for each individual NEO is based on the total cost to our company, and such costs are required to be reported under SEC rules when the total cost are equal to or greater than \$10,000 in the aggregate for a NEO.
+The table below details the components reported in the "All Other Compensation" column of the Summary Compensation Table for 2018.
 Amounts in the table were either paid directly by us or were reimbursed by us to the NEOs.